maria-luisa-gomez/baby-shark-tutu-ruruturu/README.md

 ## Methods

 - Cleaning dataset: working with nans and data aggregation
+- Data visualization: choosing the most appropiate type of graph for what we want to present

 ## Libraries